-3 Results
+3. Results

-3.1 Desk Study
+3.1.
+Desk Study

-Given the scale and nature of the proposed works, a zone of influence of 15 km has been identified for evaluation of likely significant effects of this project on European Sites, based on standard guidance (DoEHLG, 2010).
-From a review of the NPWS protected sites data6 there are six designated European sites for nature conservation within a 15km radius of the proposed works area:
+Given the scale and nature of the proposed works, a zone of influence of 15km has been identified for evaluation of potential impacts from this project on European Sites, based on standard guidance (DoEHLG, 2010).
+From a review of the NPWS protected sites data there are six designated European sites for nature conservation within a 15km radius of the proposed works area: